-The included charger is designed for use only with Traxxas NiMH batteries with iD.
+The included battery charger is designed for use ONLY with Traxxas iD® NiMH batteries.
 Legacy Traxxas High-Current Connectors are not compatible with this charger.
 DO NOT try to force legacy connectors into the charge connector.
+DO NOT attempt to charge LiPo batteries with this charger.
+DO NOT use any type of adapter between the charger and the battery.
+DO NOT modify the charger or the battery connector.

 If the status LED doesn't light green, check the polarity of the batteries.
 Check rechargeable batteries for a full charge.
-If you see any other flashing signal from the LED, refer to the chart on page 17 to identify the code.
+If you see any other flashing signal from the LED, refer to the chart on page 19 to identify the code.

 Use the Right Batteries

 Your transmitter uses AA

 batteries.
 Use new alkaline

 batteries (Part # 2914) or

 rechargeable batteries, such

 as NiMH (nickel-metal hydride)

 batteries, in your transmitter.

 Make sure rechargeable batteries

-are fully charged according to
+are fully charged according to the

-the manufacturer's instructions.
+manufacturer's instructions.